Lloyd's of London back in profit as disaster claims drop

 The market absorbed total claims of 4.6 billion pounds in the first half of the year, net of reinsurance.

-Lloyds, which traces its origins back 324 years to a London coffee house where merchants met to insure ships, crashed to its second worst annual loss in 2011 as insurers paid out a near-record $116 billion in natural catastrophe claims.
+Lloyds, which traces its origins back 324 years to a London coffee house where merchants met to insure ships, crashed to its second worst annual loss in 2011 as insurers paid out a near-record $116 billion (71.7 billion pounds) in natural catastrophe claims.

 (Reporting by Myles Neligan; editing by Sinead Cruise)